Double your donation this Christmas

 add remove

 Exposure to radiation and certain chemicals or solvents is a known risk associated with leukaemia, lymphoma, and myeloma.
-Infection of HIV, which can weaken the immune system, Epstein-Barr virus (herpes), and Human T-Cell leukaemia virus, can also increase risk.
+HIV infection, which can weaken the immune system, Epstein-Barr virus (herpesvirus 4), and Human T-Cell leukaemia virus, can also increase risk.

 People assigned male at birth are at a slightly greater risk of lymphoma.
-Having a family history of Hodgkin lymphoma increases the risk of this disease.
-This is also more common in early adulthood (people in their 20s).
+Having a family history of Hodgkin lymphoma increases the risk of this disease, and it is also more common in early adulthood (people in their 20s).
 Non-Hodgkin lymphoma is more common in late adulthood (60 above).

 Together, we can cure cancer.